Difference Between Industrial Design and Room Design (Explained)

 • Features worn furniture

 Furniture with worn paint surfaces is classic for an industrial home design.
 Whether secondhand furniture or other tables, stools, and chairs from restoration hardware, all fit in an industrial design environment.
-Furniture made from wood, steel, and iron add to the space to make the environment as pleasing as possible.
+Furniture made from wood, steel, and iron adds to the space to make the environment as pleasing as possible.
 Coffee tables on castors and metal chairs like the Draftsman types, wire baskets and shelving, vintage metal lockers, and coffee tables with casters work well with such spaces.

 Features worn furniture